The bags are packed, and the NFL soon will make its way out of Indianapolis with yet another scouting combine in the rearview mirror.

 Minnesota S Brock Vereen — One evaluator called him “all business” and “completely prepared” in a team meeting, and Vereen’s strong workouts and bloodlines (brother Shane plays for the New England Patriots, and father Henry was drafted by the Tampa Bay Buccaneers) make him a solid mid-round prospect on the rise.
 Vereen’s sub-4.5 40s will put him near the top of his class in that test.

 Louisville QB Teddy Bridgewater — After saying he’d run the 40, Bridgewater backed out a day later.
-In the long run, is that going to affect whether he becomes a great quarterback?
+In the long run, is that going to affect whether he goes on to become a great quarterback or not?
 Of course not.
-But opting not to run or throw at the combine seem to belie his claims of being a "competitor" — a term he used four times in his 12-minute interview with the media — and help separate himself in a three-horse race to be the first QB drafted.
-UCF's Blake Bortles tested and threw well, Manziel showed good athletcism (although didn't throw), and Bridgewater has some ground to make up at his pro day.
+But opting not to run or throw at the combine seem to belie his claims of being a “competitor” — a term he used four times in his 12-minute interview with the media — and help separate himself in a three-horse race to be the first QB drafted.
+UCF's Blake Bortles tested and threw well, Texas A&M's Johnny Manziel showed good athletcism (although didn't throw), and Bridgewater has some ground to make up at his pro day.

 Tennessee OT Antonio “Tiny” Richardson — With talk of his bad knees making its way through Indy, it’s not shocking that Richardson looked heavy and lethargic on the Lucas Oil Field and turned in a slow 40 time.
 His strength (36 reps) and length (6-foot-6, and 35-inch arms) give him a chance, but he’s probably a right tackle in the pros and maybe not a very athletic one.